simon-danielsson/dotfiles/README.md

     - A maximum of 6 buffers are allowed to exist on the list at once to reduce visual noise.
     - The list automatically rotates sequentially when any listed buffers are closed or deleted.
     - Integration for **nvim-web-devicons** to get filetype icons in the list, with a fallback in case it isn't installed.
-    - Hit the prefix `"` to initiate Trident, then press the number corresponding to the buffer you wish to open.
+    - Hit the prefix `"` to initiate Trident, then hit the number corresponding to the buffer you wish to open.
 The prefix is easily altered within **trident.lua**.
 - 🚀 **autocmds.lua**: Loads and loads of autocommands.
 - 📝 **comment.lua**: Native commenting logic.
 - ⌨️ **keymaps.lua**: Keymaps.